Distoken Acquisition Corporati - GuruFocus.com

 NEW YORK, Feb.
-15, 2023 (GLOBE NEWSWIRE) -- Distoken Acquisition Corporation ( DISTU) (the “Company”), a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities, today announced the pricing of its initial public offering (“IPO”) of 6,000,000 units at a price of $10.00 per unit.
-The units are expected to be listed on The Nasdaq Global Market (“Nasdaq”) under the symbol “DISTU” beginning February 15, 2023.
-Each unit to be issued in the IPO will consist of one ordinary share, one redeemable warrant and one right.
+17, 2023 (GLOBE NEWSWIRE) -- Distoken Acquisition Corporation ( DISTU) (the “Company”), a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities, today announced the closing of its initial public offering (“IPO”) of 6,900,000 units at a price of $10.00 per unit, including 900,000 units issued pursuant to the full exercise by the underwriters of their over-allotment option.

+The units commenced trading on The Nasdaq Global Market (“Nasdaq”) under the symbol “DISTU” on February 15, 2023.
+Each unit consists of one ordinary share, one redeemable warrant and one right.
 Each warrant entitles the holder thereof to purchase one ordinary share at an exercise price of $11.50 per share.
 Each right entitles the holder thereof to receive one-tenth of one ordinary share upon the consummation of the Company’s initial business combination.
 Once the securities comprising the units begin separate trading, the ordinary shares, warrants and rights are expected to be traded on Nasdaq under the symbols “DIST,” “DISTW” and “DISTR,” respectively.

-I-Bankers Securities, Inc. and IB Capital LLC are acting as joint book-running managers for the IPO.
-The Company has granted the underwriters a 45-day option to purchase up to 900,000 additional units at the initial public offering price to cover over-allotments, if any.
+I-Bankers Securities, Inc. and IB Capital LLC acted as joint book-running managers for the IPO.

 A registration statement relating to the securities was declared effective by the SEC on February 13, 2023.
-The offering is being made only by means of a prospectus, copies of which may be obtained, when available, by contacting I-Bankers Securities, Inc., 2500 N Military Trail, Suite 160-A, Boca Raton FL 33431.
-Copies of the registration statement can be accessed through the SEC's website at www.sec.gov.
+The offering was made only by means of a prospectus, copies of which may be obtained by contacting I-Bankers Securities, Inc., 2500 N Military Trail, Suite 160-A, Boca Raton FL 33431.
+Copies of the prospectus can also be accessed through the SEC's website at www.sec.gov.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.